 You may want to consider a checking and savings with high return such as SoFi Checking and Savings.
 You’ll earn up to 2.00% APY and pay no account fees, or late fees.
 Use this link to sign up and you’ll get a $25 bonus and up to $300 when you set up direct deposit.
 Sofi also has budgeting, savings, investing and debt management services – all included with your account.

 5. Start a side gig to bring in extra Cash

 If you need to reduce your expenses, bringing in additional income is a great way to do it.
 There are plenty of opportunities for side gigs these days.
-You can start a blog with our complete tutorial here.
+You can start a blog with our complete tutorial here on Crush the Clock.
 Or if you have a skill or talent, consider doing freelance work or creating YouTube tutorials.
 You can even participate in focus groups or surveys.
 None of these will bring in money fast, but with consistent effort over time they will pay off.

 6. Get creative with your meals